Strategy for disadvantaged students.

 The overall objectives in spending our Pupil Premium Grant are:

-- To raise attainment and progress for Pupil Premium students at Kingsmead School through the additional support of the Leaders of Achievement
+- To raise attainment and progress for Pupil Premium students at Kingsmead School through the additional support of the Phase Leaders.

 - To improve the attendance of Pupil Premium students at Kingsmead School